Question 1: How many applications do you receive, interviews do you grant, and applicants do you accept in an average year?

-Acceptance letters are mailed no more than two weeks following your interview.
+Acceptance letters are mailed 10 to 15 business days following your interview.
 Alternates who are selected for the class will be contacted after the class is filled in April.
 All applicants will be notified of their final status in August.

 Question 13: I am a re-applicant, how can I better my application, or my chances of gaining admission?

 Take a critical review of the information that you provided our admissions office and see if there are any obvious voids.
 For example, maybe you did not shadow a DO, or you have little clinical experience.
 Perhaps you had low grades that lowered your overall and/or science GPA, or maybe you weren't involved in community service, or merely forgot to include it on your application.
 You would be surprised at how much you can learn about the strengths and weaknesses of your application simply by looking at it from an admissions perspective.
 Above all else, it is important to realize that we receive applications from thousands of highly qualified applicants each year and are only able to accept less than 10 percent of that pool.